uuriah/LeBroncoHacks/README.md

 ## 🛍️ Overview

-**Clothes Gatcha** is a gamified thrift e-commerce platform that streamlines buying, selling, and donating vintage clothes.
+**Carbon Closet** is a gamified thrift e-commerce platform that streamlines buying, selling, and donating vintage clothes.
 It aims to save users time while encouraging sustainable fashion through an engaging token and gacha reward system.

 ---